-For some types of referrals, your PCP may need to get approval in advance from SCAN Health Plan (this is called getting "prior authorization").
+For some types of referrals, your PCP may need to get approval in advance from SCAN Desert Health Plan (this is called getting "prior authorization").
 Prior authorization is approval in advance to get services.
 Some in-network medical services are covered only if your doctor or other network provider obtains "prior authorization" from our plan.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4, Section 2.1.
+Covered services that need prior authorization are marked by a footnote in the Benefits Chart in Chapter 4, Section 2.1.